-• Place the right side of the battery into the battery compartment.
-Gently press the left side of the battery down until the battery latch locks.
+• Place one side of the battery into the battery compartment.
+Gently press the battery down until the battery latch locks.

 Note: Dispose of batteries according to your local environmental laws and guidelines.
 For more information, see "Disposal and Recycling Information" on page 100.